Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Introduction

-The constrained \emph{Least Squares Estimator} (LSE) is defined by minimizing the empirical risk over the constraint set from \eqref{eq:convex-body}, which is a natural and well-studied estimator in our setting. \begin{definition} The (constrained) \emph{Least Squares Estimator} (LSE) is defined as
+A natural and well-studied estimator in this setting is the constrained \emph{Least Squares Estimator} (LSE), also known as the maximum likelihood estimator.
+It is defined by minimizing the empirical risk over the constraint set from \eqref{eq:convex-body},

-\end{definition} The predictions of the LSE on the sample $\X$ are given by the orthogonal projection of $y$ onto $\X \Kt=\mathset{\X\alpha\setmid \alpha\in \Kt}$, which is convex, and thus the projection is unique.
-Hence, while the minimizer in \cref{def:constrained-least-squares} is not necessarily unique (especially in the high-dimensional setting where $d> n$), its predictions on the sample are.
-Consequently, we do not need to distinguish between the minimizers any further.
+The predictions of the LSE on the sample $\X$ are given by the orthogonal projection of $y$ onto $\X \Kt=\mathset{\X\alpha\setmid \alpha\in \Kt}$, which is unique by the convexity of $\X \Kt$.
+Hence, while the minimizer in \cref{eq:constrained-least-squares} is not necessarily unique (especially in the high-dimensional setting where $d> n$), its predictions on the sample are, and consequently, we do not need to distinguish between the minimizers any further.

-\emph{Mirror descent} \citep{Nemirovski1983} is a gradient-based iterative optimization method that generalizes gradient descent to different optimization geometries by replacing the squared Euclidean norm with other potentials.
-We define both the continuous-time and discrete-time versions of mirror descent, which require slightly different assumptions on the potential in terms of differentiability. \begin{definition} Let $\psi:\RR^d\to \RR$ be twice differentiable and have positive definite Hessian $\nabla^2\psi$ everywhere.
-Unconstrained \emph{continuous-time} \emph{mirror descent} using $\psi$ is defined through the ordinary differential equation